wierkstudio/ciphereditor/CONTRIBUTING.md

 This project and everyone participating in it is governed by the [ciphereditor code of conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to contact@wierk.lu.

+## How to contribute

+### Reporting bugs or feature requests

+Please follow these steps when creating an issue:

+1. Make sure your issue hasn't been [reported already](https://github.com/wierkstudio/ciphereditor/issues).
+2. Please don't report multiple unrelated bugs or requests in a single issue.
+3. If your issue has security implications please refer to the [security policy](SECURITY.md).
+4. Follow all instructions in the issue template.

+### Bring your changes to the repository with a pull request

+By contributing your code to this repository, you agree to license your contribution under [the same license](LICENSE.txt).

+Please follow these steps to have your contribution considered:

+1. Follow the technical assumptions, constraints and styleguides below.
+2. Write tests for your changes.
+3. Successfully build the project.
+4. Create a pull request and follow all instructions in the template.

 ## Technical Assumptions & Constraints

 ### Browser Compatibility